 Trust and connection are essential for any relationship.
 Yet, anxiety and misunderstanding can arise because we send the wrong signals in our texts, emails, and social media messages, or misinterpret others’ messages.
 This playbook by Erica Dhawan helps you to understand digital body language, and learn how to communicate effectively in a digital world.
-In this Digital Body Language summary, you’ll learn the components and 4 laws of digital body language and what it takes to communicate clearly across differences.
+In this free Digital Body Language summary, you’ll learn the components and 4 laws of digital body language and what it takes to communicate clearly across differences.

 What is Digital Body Language?

 For millennia, human beings interacted face-to-face and developed complex non-verbal cues and body language.
 By comparison, digital communications are still extremely new.
 There’s no common definition for digital body language, how to interpret it, or what’s the appropriate tone, channel, or response time for such communications.
 In short, we’re all immigrants when it comes to digital body language.

 This potential for misunderstanding can get worse as more employees work remotely.
 About 70% of team communications are now virtual, with 300 billion emails being sent daily.
 The Journal of Personality and Social Psychology estimates that 50% of the time, the tone of our email gets misinterpreted by the receiving party.

 Elements of Digital Body Language